leobitz/leobitz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A passionate AI/ML Researcher and Engineer.
-Currently serving as a Lecturer at School of Information Technology and Engineering, Addis Ababa Institute of Technology, Ethiopia.
+subtitle: Currently leading AI/ML at TestSavant.AI, building a autonomous adaptive security system for AI.

 profile:
   align: right